sebastianmalin/writeup_compass_xmass_21/README.md

 ---

 These are some solutions I was able to find, I am sure there are many more.
+Tested with Firefox Version 95.0 (64-bit) on Windows.

 **+++ Day 1 +++**
 https://xmass.compass-demo.com/level1